Estate Planning & Probate Attorneys in Racine, WI

 Helping Secure You & Your Family A Better Future

-Have peace of mind about you or your family’s future when you work with trusted attorneys at Knuteson, Hinkston & Rosenberg, S.C. to guide you in estate and will planning.
+Have peace of mind about you or your family’s future when you work with trusted attorneys at Knuteson, Hinkston & Rosenberg, S.C. to guide you in estate and will planning, as well as the probate process.
 If you need to prepare your will, powers of attorney, a revocable or irrevocable trust, guardianship and conservatorship orders, or other estate planning services, we can handle it for you.
 Our team of attorneys has the expertise and knowledge to help you sift through your assets, distribute property accordingly, and much more.
 We will make sure that any documents are executed correctly and fit your personal circumstances.

 What is Estate Planning?